Server048/Server048/README.md

 </div>

--   🌱 I'm currently learning JS, TS, Golang, and C++.
+-   🌱 I'm currently learning JS, TS, HTML, PHP, REAC.JS, LUA, and C++.
 -   💬 English isn't my first language, so please excuse any mistakes.
--   📫 Reach me on Discord: yoruakio
+-   📫 Reach me on Discord: thedeviltime
 -   ⚡ Fun fact: My cat is the cutest!

 I work on a Toshiba Laptop running Arco Linux (Hyprland).
 It's not the most powerful machine, but it gets the job done.